VolkanRagiboglu/RealTimeBusTracker/README.md

 Click the "Show stops between MIT and Harvard" button to start the bus animation.
 The bus marker will move along predefined stops on the map.

+## Roadmap of Future Improvements
+In future updates, we plan to:
+- Enhance the user interface for better interactivity.
+- Integrate real-time bus data from a public transit API.
+- Add additional routes and options for tracking.

 ## Navigation Directions

 ### Overview